Bugarama

 Bugarama is a town in western Rwanda.

 Location

 Bugarama is located in Rusizi District, Western Province, close to the borders with Burundi (to the east) and the Democratic Republic of the Congo (to the west).
 It is about 278 km, by road, southwest of Kigali, Rwanda's capital and largest city, and approximately 38 km, by road, southeast of Kamembe/Cyangugu, where the district headquarters are located.

 Population

-The population of Bugarama was about 28,810 as of December 2013.
+The population of Bugarama sector was enumerated at 42,830 on 15 August 2022.
+Of these, 21,633 (50.5 percent) were females and 21,197 (49.5 percent) were males.
+The population in the sector was growing at an average annual rate, calculated at 3.6 percent, between 2012 and 2022.

 Points of interest

 The following points of interest lie within the town limits or close to the edges of town: